 7 best teas for pregnancy (including Raspberry Leaf!)

 Our other herbal blends are all naturally caffeine free, as they are just made with flowers and herbs.
-Super good for you and the baby, as well as being packed with benefits.
+Super good for you and the baby, as well as being packed with antioxidants.

 1. Enchanted Narnia, a naturally caffeine free raspberry leaf tea

 Enchanted Narnia is a herbal blend, with rose, cocoa shells, lemongrass and raspberry leaves- The perfect pregnancy tea.
-This blend can help with sleep troubles, with strong calming qualities, massive health benefits for your pregnancy and best of all, it tastes great!
+We have found that this blend can help with sleep troubles, with strong calming qualities, and best of all, it tastes great!

 2. Vicky's Sponge Cake, a black tea and raspberry leaf tea blend

 Vicky's Sponge Cake is a Ceylon black tea with vanilla, raspberries, and the raspberry leaf.
-A great natural pick me up, packed with raspberry leaf to look after you.
+We find it a great natural pick me up!

 3. Dozy Girl, an anxiety calmer & sleep aid

 Dozy girl is one of our top 10 favourites, featuring lavender, chamomile and rose.
-These are all the king herbs of sleep and calm, perfect for nerves and stress you may encounter during your pregnancy.
+These are all thought to be the King herbs of sleep and calm, perfect for nerves and stress you may encounter during your pregnancy.

-4. Pandalicious Liquorice, cure morning sickness & general nausea
+4. Pandalicious Liquorice, helps morning sickness & general nausea

 Pandalicious Liquorice is a blend of chamomile, peppermint, ginger and the liquorice root, a natural sweetener with a subtle taste.
-The liquorice root is a well-known herb for stopping nausea in its tracks, and removing any feelings of sluggishness.
-The ginger is also really good for softening nausea and cramping, and chamomile is a natural calmer.
-Peppermint will aid in digestion and stomach problems too.
+The liquorice root is believed to stop nausea in its tracks, and removing any feelings of sluggishness.
+The ginger is also thought to be really good for softening nausea and cramping, and we find chamomile to be a natural calmer.
+We've been told that peppermint has aided people in digestion and stomach problems too.

 5. Aniseed Balls, appetite simulator

 Our award-winning blend of aniseed, chilli, star anise, liquorice and hibiscus.
-When you feel unwell, after a bout of nausea or just generally can't get an appetite, aniseed is the perfect stimulator.
-Causing a process in the salivary glands which in turn creates feelings of hunger.
+When you feel unwell, after a bout of nausea or just generally can't get an appetite, aniseed thought to be a great stimulant.
+It is believed that it cause a process in the salivary glands which in turn creates feelings of hunger.

 6. Mango Tulsi, for joint pain, relaxation and clear skin